joshuaandrewsN/ncpbootcamp/ClusterMaintenanceandLifecycleOperations/ClusterMaintenanceandLifecycleOperations.rst

   - To scale an Acropolis cluster, rack / stack / cable the nodes and power them on.

-- Once the nodes are powered up they will be discoverable by the current cluster using mDNS.
+- Once the nodes are powered up they will be discover-able by the current cluster using mDNS.

   - Multiple nodes can be discovered and added to the cluster concurrently.